JoonhoLee-Group/ipie/README.rst

 Running the Test Suite
 ----------------------

-Pauxy contains unit tests and some longer driver tests that can be run using pytest by
+pyqcqmc contains unit tests and some longer driver tests that can be run using pytest by
 running:

 ::